-If the Los Angeles Rams had beaten the New England Patriots in Super Bowl LIII this past February, they would have joined the Indianapolis Colts and Oakland Raiders as the only NFL franchises to ever win Lombardi Trophies while being located in two different cities.
+With their win in Super Bowl LVI, the Los Angeles Rams joined the Colts and Raiders as the only NFL franchises to ever win Lombardi Trophies while being located in two different cities.
 That being said, the Rams hold the distinction of being the only team to win NFL titles calling THREE different cities their home.

 Since joining the league in 1937, the Rams have won championships in Cleveland, Los Angeles, and St. Louis, fielding other great teams along the way.
 Here are the 10 best.

 Finished: Lost to Philadelphia Eagles 14-0 in NFL Championship Game

 Regular Season Record: 8-2-2

 You could say that the 1949 squad helped the league expand.
 Its championship showdown with the Eagles at the Los Angeles Memorial Coliseum was the first title game played in the western United States.
 Milestones aside, the Rams were no match for the defending champion's rushing attack on a muddy field.